 - To be a writer is to be a shuttlecock in a badminton game, one racquet of which is naive optimism and the other a cynical despair.
 John Jerome, "The Writing Trade", Viking, 1992, p61.

-- Direct marketing is based on selling through words, and good print advertising emphasizes that by giving the words priority and making them easy to read.
+- Direct marketing is based on selling through words, and good print advertising emphasises that by giving the words priority and making them easy to read.
 Forget about clever.
 Disdain awards given for ads that are "different".
 Your purpose as a marketer is to create sales by communicating strong ideas.
 Michael Masterson.
 Source: Early to Rise, 9/18/04.

 - Who among us does not move through life with the hidden sense, maybe even quiet desperation, that we are destined for more?
 That underneath our ordinary exterior lays an extraordinary soul?
 That given the right opportunity, the right stage, the right audience, we would shine as the stars we truly are?
 Peter Bregman.